-Fig. 11 shows the trade-off between energy efficiency and the total number of effective contacts in the single and double contact probing processes.
-Fig. 11(a) shows the trade-off between energy efficiency and the total number of effective contacts in the single and double contact probing processes when the speed V changes, and Fig. 11(b) shows the trade-off between energy efficiency and the total number of effective contacts in the single and double contact probing processes when the communication range r changes.
-It can be found that the total number of effective contacts in the single and double contact probing processes both increase as the energy consumption increases.
-This is reasonable because more energy consumption means more frequent contact probing, resulting in the increase of the total number of effective contacts.
+Fig. 11 shows the tradeoff between energy efficiency and the total number of effective contacts in the single and double contact probing processes.
+Fig. 11(a) shows the tradeoff between energy efficiency and the total number of effective contacts in the single and double contact probing processes when speed V changes, and Fig. 11(b) shows the tradeoff between energy efficiency and the total number of effective contacts in the single and double contact probing processes when speed V changes, and Fig. 11(b) shows the tradeoff between energy efficiency and the total number of effective contacts in the single and double contact probing processes when communication range r changes.
+It can be found that the total number of effective contacts in the single and double contact probing processes increases as the energy consumption increases.
+This is reasonable because more energy consumption means more frequent contact probing, resulting in the increase in the total number of effective contacts.
 Furthermore, when the energy consumption increases to a certain value, the increase rate of $N{eff}$ and $N'{eff}$ will be very small.
-Therefore, we define that with the increase of the energy consumption, if $N{eff}$ and $N{eff}^{'}$ reach 90% of the upper bound, then this point will be the good trade-off point between energy efficiency and the total number of effective contacts in the single and double contact probing processes.
-For example, when r = 6m, V = 2m/s, $N{eff}$ reaches 90% of the upper-bound when energy consumption is 0.45, and the corresponding value is 1.3 when r = 6m, V = 6m/s, which are good trade-off points between energy efficiency and the total number of effective contacts in the single contact probing process. $N{eff}^{'}$ reaches the upper-bound faster than $N{eff}$ not only when the speed V changes, but also when the communication range r changes.
-When r = 6m, V = 2m/s, $N'{eff}$ reaches 90% of the upper-bound when energy consumption is 0.3, and the corresponding value is 0.9 when r = 6m, V = 6m/s, which are good trade-off points between energy efficiency and the total number of effective contacts in the double contact probing process.
-It is worth noticing that good trade-off points in the single and double contact probing processes change as the speed V changes, however, good trade-off points in the single and double contact probing processes are almost the same as the communication range r changes.
-As shown in Fig. 11(a), when the speed V is smaller, $N{eff}$ and $N'{eff}$ reach the upper-bound more quickly, and the good trade-off points in the single and double contact probing processes are obviously different when V = 2, 3, and 6m/s.
-Therefore, good trade-off points in the single and double contact probing processes are obviously different as the speed V changes.
-When the communication range r changes, the good trade-off points are nearly the same, because $N{eff}$ nearly reaches the upper-bound at the same point when r = 4, 6, and 8m, and $N'{eff}$ also nearly reaches the upper-bound at the same point when r = 4, 6, and 8m.
+Therefore, we define that with the increase of the energy consumption, if $N{eff}$ and $N'{eff}$ reach 90% of the upper bound, then this point will be the good tradeoff point between energy efficiency and the total number of effective contacts in the single and double contact probing processes.
+For example, when r = 6 m, V = 2 m/s, $N{eff}$ reaches 90% of the upper bound when the energy consumption is 0.45, and the corresponding value is 1.3 when r = 6 m, V = 6 m/s, which are good tradeoff points between energy efficiency and the total number of effective contacts in the single contact probing process. $N'{eff}$ reaches the upper bound faster than $N{eff}$ , not only when speed V changes but when communication range r changes as well.
+When r = 6 m, V = 2 m/s, $N'{eff}$ reaches 90% of the upper bound when the energy consumption is 0.3, and the corresponding value is 0.9 when r=6 m, V=6 m/s, which are good tradeoff points between energy efficiency and the total number of effective contacts in the double contact probing process.
+It is worth noticing that good tradeoff points in the single and double contact probing processes change as speed V changes; however, good tradeoff points in the single and double contact probing processes are almost the same as communication range r changes.
+As shown in Fig. 11(a), when speed V is smaller, $N{eff}$ and $N'{eff}$ reach the upper bound more quickly, and the good tradeoff points in the single and double contact probing processes are obviously different when V=2, 3, and 6 m/s.
+Therefore, good tradeoff points in the single and double contact probing processes are obviously different as speed V changes.
+When communication range r changes, the good tradeoff points are nearly the same, because $N{eff}$ nearly reaches the upper bound at the same point when r = 4, 6, and 8 m, and $N'{eff}$ also nearly reaches the upper bound at the same point when r = 4, 6, and 8 m.

 Fig. 11.
-Trade-offs between energy efficiency and the total number of effective contacts in the single and double contact probing processes.
+Tradeoffs between energy efficiency and the total number of effective contacts in the single and double contact probing processes. (a) When speed V changes. (b) When communication range r changes.